zertol/College_Management/README.md

 ## Installing

-This project can be cloned to your local repository and run using the VS2019 IDE
+- This project can be cloned to your local repository and run using the VS2019 IDE.
+- After cloning, Restore necessary packages as per the Package Manager Console.

 ## Built With